YuyangYe/MLLM-MSR/README.md

 # MLLM-SMR

-The code for the paper "Harnessing Multimodal Large Language Model for Sequential Multimodal Recommendation" (Under review).
+The code for the paper "Harnessing Multimodal Large Language Models for Multimodal Sequential Recommendation" (Under review).